ccomrade/c1-launcher/README.md

 #### Using Native Tools Command Prompt

 1. Download the source code.
+2. Create `Build` directory inside the source code directory.
-2. Create two empty build directories named `Build32` and `Build64` inside the source code directory.
+3. Create two empty directories named `Bin32` and `Bin64` inside the `Build` directory.
-3. Open the x86 Native Tools Command Prompt in the newly created `Build32` directory and run the following commands:
+4. Open the x86 Native Tools Command Prompt in the `Build/Bin32` directory and run the following commands:

 ```
-cmake -G "NMake Makefiles" -D CMAKE_BUILD_TYPE=Release ..
+cmake -G "NMake Makefiles" -D CMAKE_BUILD_TYPE=Release ../..
 cmake --build .
 ```

-4. Repeat the previous step with the x64 Native Tools Command Prompt and the `Build64` directory.
+5. Repeat the previous step with the x64 Native Tools Command Prompt and the `Build/Bin64` directory.

 #### Using Visual Studio